oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

     - Review the number of findings per risk category for each risk level.
 Categories include **User Accounts**, **Privileges and Roles**, **Authorization Control**, **Data Encryption**, **Fine-Grained Access Control**, **Auditing**, and **Database Configuration**.
     - You can identify where the changes have occurred on your target database by viewing cells that contain the word **Modified**.
 The number represents the total count of new, remediated, and modified risks on the target database.
     - In the details table, you can view the risk level for each finding, the category to which the finding belongs, the finding name, and a description of what has changed on your target database.
-The Comparison Report column is important because it provides explanations of what is changed, added, or removed from the target database since the baseline report was generated.
+The Comparison Report column is important because it explains what is changed, added, or removed from the target database since the baseline report was generated.
     - Notice that the change you made is noted in the **Comparison Report** column.

     ![Security Assessment Comparison report top](images/sa-comparison-report-top2.png "Security Assessment Comparison report top")